Universality of entanglement in gluon dynamics: Tree-level gluon scattering amplitudes

 In the case of an initial $RL$ state, the above final amplitudes allow us to cast the effective final state in the subspace of polarizations in first-order perturbation theory

 In the case of an initial $|LR\rangle$ state, the result reads

 A relevant feature in the above result is the cancellation of color degrees of freedom for all non-zero amplitudes.
 To be precise, for those color amplitudes which are non-vanishing, the balance between $LR$ and $RL$ states is not affected by gauge indices.
-As far as a would be violation of a Bell inequality is concerned, color degrees of freedom are neutral witnesses.
+In other words, the final state generated is the same independently of the color of the gluons involved in the interaction, which implies that the color degrees of freedom are neutral witnesses for any quantum information quantity computed from the final state wavefunction, including the entanglement measured with the concurrence or the violation of a Bell inequality.
 This is in no contradiction with the fact that output colors have different probabilities, as shown in Eq.~\eqref{eq:MRL} and dictated by the color structure functions.

 The simple form for the scattering of polarizations is the result of cancellations between the $t$ and $u$ channels {\sl vs.} the quartic vertex contribution.
 The $s$-channel does not generate entanglement.
 As a matter of fact, it is never necessary to use the Jacobi identity for the structure constants.
 The simple form of the final result emerges for any $SU(N)$ group.